cereblanco/pymongo-transactions/README.md

 make test
 ```
 - executes sample transaction
-- make sure the correct date were created/updated in the database collections
+- make sure the correct data were created/updated in the database collections

 ## Others
 ```bash